Melatwolde/mereb-test/README.md

   The processed file is saved with a unique ID and can be downloaded via a link.

 **Memory Efficiency Strategy**
-Streaming: It uses fs.createReadStream and csv-parser to process the CSV file as a stream, which is memory efficient and suitable for large files.
+*Streaming*: It uses fs.createReadStream and csv-parser to process the CSV file as a stream, which is memory efficient and suitable for large files.

-Hash Map: Sales are accumulated in a hash map (salesByCity), which only stores unique city names and their totals, minimizing memory usage.
+*Hash Map*: Sales are accumulated in a hash map (salesByCity), which only stores unique city names and their totals, minimizing memory usage.

-Temporary Files: The uploaded file is deleted after processing to save disk space.
+*Temporary Files*: The uploaded file is deleted after processing to save disk space.

 Estimated Big O Complexity
 *Time Complexity*: O(n), where n is the number of rows in the CSV file.
 Each row is processed once.

 *Space Complexity*: O(m), where m is the number of unique cities (since only city totals are stored in memory, not all rows).